Efficiency Maine Introduces Funding Opportunity for Long-Term Care Facilities to Upgrade Heating, Lighting, and Refrigeration

 “A comfortable, well-lit, and efficiently ventilated environment is especially important to the residents and staff of a long-term care facility,” said Rick Meinking, senior program manager for commercial initiatives at Efficiency Maine.
 “Many of these facilities operate 24/7, putting added usage on these important systems.
 We hope this special promotion will help them improve resident comfort and reduce energy costs associated with their operation.”

 Interested parties can learn more about this opportunity by attending one of three webinars Efficiency Maine is conducting on October 21, 26, and November 4.
-Registration information about these sessions can be found here.
+Registration information about these sessions can be found here (registration closed).
 More general information about energy efficiency for long-term care facilities can also be obtained by attending a session led by Efficiency Maine titled “Solutions to Increase Energy Efficiency in Your Facilities,” during the virtual 2021 Maine Health Care Conference & Expo on Wednesday, October 20, from 1 p.m. to 2 p.m.

 Hospitals and independent living facilities are not eligible for this specific opportunity, but may qualify for other incentives offered through Efficiency Maine, and are encouraged to visit the Efficiency Maine website to learn more about the Commercial and Industrial Prescriptive Program, energy efficiency solutions, and how to get started.